 Implement Merit-Based Admission to Allied Health Programs.
 AB 1559 (Berryhill), Chapter 172, Statutes of 2007, allows California community college districts to adopt and implement merit-based admissions policies for associate degree nursing (ADN) programs if there are more applicants seeking enrollment than can reasonably be accommodated.
 This allows the community college to evaluate an applicant's ability to succeed in the program.
-An analysis on the effectiveness of merit-based admissions policies for ADN programs has not been completed; however, the California Board of Registered Nursing's 2009-10 Annual School Report shows that the student attrition rate for nursing programs at community college administrators cite this as evidence that merit-based admissions policies have helped improved the completion rate of nursing students.
+An analysis on the effectiveness of merit-based admissions policies for ADN programs has not been completed; however, the California Board of Registered Nursing's 2009-10 Annual School Report shows that the student attrition rate for nursing programs at community colleges was 24 percent in 2004-05 and 16.6 percent in 2009-10.
+Community college administrators cite this as evidence that merit-based admissions policies have helped improved the completion rate of nursing students.
 One of the concerns with the implementation of merit-based admission for community college programs is the impact on the diversity of students who may qualify for a program.
 No analysis has been completed to assess AB 1559's impact on the diversity of nursing graduates.

-A 2010 survey of allied health care programs at the community colleges indicate that allied health programs are highly sought after, only 6 percent of deans reported that they were able to accept all qualified applicants for their programs (i.e., they received more applications from qualified students than they had the capacity to enroll).41 Implementing a merit-based admission policy for allied health programs could help ensure that students most likely to complete the program are given priority for admission.
+A 2010 survey of allied health care programs at the community colleges indicate that allied health programs are highly sought after; only 6 percent of deans reported that they were able to accept all qualified applicants for their programs (i.e., they received more applications from qualified students than they had the capacity to enroll).
+Implementing a merit-based admissions policy for allied health programs could help ensure that students most likely to complete the program are given priority for admission.